 It is expected that the Ministry of Finance’s Tax Department will shortly circulate relevant in-depth guidelines, clarifying both the practical application of the AC21 Law as well as the scope of the reporting obligations imposed on the affected parties.

-A copy of the AC21 Law is available here.
+A copy of the AC21 Law is available here (only available in Greek).

 Recap of DAC6